SusanneDahle/Neuronal-response-to-high-frequency-electric-field-stimulation/README.md

 # Neuronal-response-to-high-frequency-electric-field-stimulation

-Simulation code to Neuronal response to high-frequency electric field stimulation, master thesis.
+Code used in "Neuronal response to high-frequency electric field stimulation" master's thesis.

 ## Code overview: